dangermike/secret-santa/README.md

 all other combinations are considered valid.
 Note that the program will not indicate the matches to the operator unless explicitly told to do so.

-The assignments are shuffled repeatedly until nobody has themselves.
-While this could go on forever, it won't unless you provide the app with only one participant.
-While that means you will be lonely on Christmas, your home will be warmed by your computer spinning endlessly trying to shuffle two decks of one card unto different orders.
+The assignments are shuffled.
+Thr shuffled matches are then checked to ensure that nobody is assigned to themselves.
+We just swap with the next recipient.
+The whole thing is done in passes passes.

 Once the assignments are established emails are send and our work is done.
 Back to practicing your carols and testing out your eggnog recipe one more time, just